francesco-marchesani/bitcoin_seed_phrase/README.md

 * No Internet connection required, fully offline.
 * No additional python dependences are required.
 * Only non-deprecated algorithms and libraries are used.

+Generated seed phrases can be used in hardware or software wallets (hold your own keys!)

 Did you like the tool? <b>Please donate!</b>